Syed-Abdullah-Abrar/UEFA-Tournament-Runner/README.md

 <br>
 1. Teams with highest rating (given by user) will win
 <br>
-2. Teams will winn according to computer
+2. Teams will winn according to computer genereted results